Contact SalesLog in

 Where cdft,d represents the cumulative distribution function of the t-Student distribution with d degrees of freedom.

-Here’s the step-by-step guide on how to calculate the p-value from a t-score:
+Here’s a step-by-step guide to calculating the p-value from a t-score:

-1. Understand the situation: You have sample data and want to know how likely it is to get your results.
-This assumes there's no actual difference in the population.
+1. Understand the situation: You have sample data and want to know how likely it is to obtain your results.
+This assumes there is no actual difference in the population.

 2. Calculate the t-score: This measurement tells you how different your sample mean is from the population mean.